 So, designating technical measures is harmful to free expression, creativity, competition, innovation, and it will not deliver fair and effective copyright enforcement.
 Well, on top of all that, the process for doing the designating itself is fundamentally flawed.
 The SMART Act gives the rulemaking authority to the Copyright Office, which suffers from a lack of technical expertise and stakeholder confidence.
 Further, it calls for obligatory triennial rulemaking which will be hugely disruptive.

 When calling on federal agencies to review and adopt technical measures, it is critical that the agency have the internal technical expertise and experience to assess whether the measures being endorsed by third party stakeholders, particularly those with a monetary interest in the outcome, are valid and will perform in the manner intended.
 That is not an expertise of the Copyright Office, which has traditionally played more of a legal, administrative function.
 In the framing of the SMART Act, the Copyright Office would be designating technologies that must be broadly adopted and could have disastrous effects on the internet ecosystem.
 This is an awesome responsibility that requires intimate understanding of the technology up for designation, the technical functioning of the internet, the structures and designs of the service providers it will apply to, as well as the economic impacts of accommodation and implementation.
 Ultimately, the expertise required in technology and economics for this process outweighs the need for copyright-specific expertise, which makes the Copyright Office the wrong choice for oversight of the imagined designation process.
-Ultimately, the lack of technical expertise and experience designating actually has relatively little to do with knowledge about copyright, which makes the Copyright Office the wrong choice for oversight.

 Further, the Copyright Office has, in the past, demonstrated a willingness to make decisions favoring overly-expansive or draconian interpretations of copyright law and to favor the corporate content industry.
 The Copyright Office has also had difficulty getting input and participation from technology companies, even when those companies had devices under review by Copyright Office rulemaking.
 As recently as 2020, the Copyright Office issued reports that discount the perspectives of users, retaining a narrow focus on the intellectual property aspects of its decisions.
 While the Copyright Office has made strides in rectifying entrenched biases, this is a troubling history that hinders stakeholder engagement and creates doubt and resistance to proceedings led by the Copyright Office.